a-b-street/docs/book/src/tech/dev/data.md

 over time, I'll commit to keeping around at least 3 of the previous numbered versions, but I might delete older ones after that.

+`play.abstreet.org` is wired up to Cloudfront, via Google Domains.
+The CDN is faster than accessing the S3 bucket (in one region) directly.

 ## Native, running from source

 For people building the game [from source](index.md), the process to keep data